 If you are an early bird and can’t wait to start the day, I have just the thing for you to do.
 Hagersville is a short drive away from Selkirk and has a Farmers Market on Wednesday’s.
 It is the perfect place to grab a few extra goodies for your next campfire cookout.
 With a wide variety of farm fresh fruits, you could make every pie iron you have ever dreamed of.
 There is also an artisan chocolate shop down the street from the Market, called My Sweet Sweet World.
 Stop in and grab a couple bars of chocolate for out of this world s’mores.

 While we are on the topic of food, Hagersville has a few restaurants that you have to try before you leave.
-Main 88 Pizza Pub makes their dough and tomato sauce fresh every day, and they use only the freshest of toppings, quality meats and 100% Canadian Dairy.
+Main 88 Pizza Pub makes their dough and tomato sauce fresh every day, and they use only the freshest of toppings, quality meats, and 100% Canadian Dairy.
 Plank Road Taps & Grill is a new restaurant in Hagersville and uses only homemade and local ingredients.
 With 11 beers on tap and a variety of wines as well as spirits, there is something for everyone.
 Barin’s Kitchen is an elegant Eastern European Restaurant where everything is made from Scratch.
 Stop in at one of these restaurants and enjoy their wonderful dishes while you’re here.

 Looking for a mid-day adventure?
 Try and conquer Wheeler’s Walk Trail which is located in the Provincial Park.
-The trail is 1.5km long and takes you through the marsh on a beautiful board walk.
-You will see lots of wild life as well as hear lots of frogs, which always gets the kids excited.
+The trail is 1.5km long and takes you through the marsh on a beautiful boardwalk.
+You will see lots of wildlife as well as hear lots of frogs, which always gets the kids excited.
 The hike is relaxing and a great opportunity to connect with nature, especially with the lovely scenery.

 When you get back from the trail, there is no better way to cool down than a trip to the beach.
-Grab your towels, a cooler and some sunscreen and head out to the day use area.
+Grab your towels, a cooler, and some sunscreen, and head out to the day-use area.
 Although the beach is a little bit pebbly, the lake is crystal clear and is sure to cool you right down.
 The view is one you could stare at all day, so don’t be surprised if you stay there till sunset!
-Just don’t forget to re-apply that sunscreen.
+Just don’t forget to reapply that sunscreen.

 If you are longing for your next adventure on the water, the Park has kayaks available for rent which is fun for all ages.
 Selkirk is a great place for “beginner paddlers” which makes this adventure more inviting for the whole family.
 Their most popular kayaking route is through the marsh area along Spring Creek, and into the lake at the mouth of Sandusk Creek.
-With lots of wildlife to be spotted and easy going water, this is definitely a family friendly route.
+With lots of wildlife to be spotted and easy-going water, this is definitely a family-friendly route.

 If you are looking to learn something new about Selkirk and the surrounding area, Cottonwood Mansion Museum is just the place for you.
-The Museum was built in 1860-70 and is a stunning red brick Italianate style mansion.
+The Museum was built in 1860-70 and is a stunning red brick Italianate-style mansion.
 Tours are available for booking through their website, which is an easy process.
-On your tour, you will be taken through the sixteen room mansion and shown some of the original furniture from when the first family lived in the home.
+On your tour, you will be taken through the sixteen-room mansion and shown some of the original furniture from when the first family lived in the home.
 The history of the family and what it would have been like to live in the 18th century is one of the many topics covered on the tour.
 With lovely staff and multiple opportunities to engage in history, this is a tour you will want to book!

 If you are hungry after your tour, make sure to head down the road to the Fisherville Hotel & Tavern for dinner.
-The Tavern was originally built for travelling salesman in 1853, but is now a well know restaurant in Haldimand County.
+The Tavern was originally built for traveling salesman in 1853, but is now a well know restaurant in Haldimand County.
 The restaurant has a very “home” feeling and a great atmosphere.
-There’s lots to choose from, even on the kids menu.
+There are lots to choose from, even on the kids menu.
 Everyone will find something that has you waiting on the edge of your seats to come, and when it does, it will not disappoint.

-While these are just some of the things Selkirk and it’s Provincial Park have to offer, there is still a lot to be explored!
-With Communities like Jarvis, Hagersville and Dunnville so close, you will never run out of new adventures.
+While these are just some of the things Selkirk and its Provincial Park have to offer, there is still a lot to be explored!
+With Communities like Jarvis, Hagersville, and Dunnville so close, you will never run out of new adventures.
 Try some of these ideas and grab a few more from Tourismhaldimand.ca and make this summer the best one yet.